1708 – Siege of Lille

 When Berwick was informed that the Allies planned to lay siege to Lille, he effected a junction with the army of the Duc de Bourgogne and advanced towards Bruxelles, hoping to draw the Allies away from Lille.

-On 14 August, 10,000 peasants started to erect the circumvallation entrenchments, which extended from Haubourdin, the mill of Arbrisseau, the villages Ronchin, Lezennes, Hellemmes, Flers, Marcq-en-Barœul, Marquette-lez-Lille, Wambrechies, the leasehold farm of Cliquenois, Lambersart and Lomme up to the Abby of Loos (probably Englos).
+On 14 August, 10,000 peasants started to erect the circumvallation entrenchments, which extended from Haubourdin on the Upper Deule, by way of the mill of Arbrisseau, the villages Rouchin, Lezennes, Hellemes, Flers, Marcq-en-Barœul, Marquette-lez-Lille, to Wambrechies, the farm of Cliquenois, Lambersart and Lomme up to the Abbey of Loos (probably Englos).
 The entrenchments were 2.83 m high, the breastwork 4.71 m thick.

 The siege corps now consisted of 53 bns and 89 sqns.